 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Despite the availability of a garage, only 30% of people park their cars inside their garage.
-And you might have already guessed the reason for this: their garage is full of stored items.
+Despite the availability of a garage, only 30% of people park their cars inside their garages.
+And you might have already guessed why: their garage is full of stored items.
 And a majority of the accumulated stuff isn’t even needed.

-If you want more space inside your garage, you might want to set aside at least one full day for the cleaning process.
+If you want more space inside your garage, you might want to set aside at least one full day for cleaning.

 You may also want to turn garage cleaning into a family project.
 And you can ask your kids or friends to join to achieve the task faster.